-Recently well known skeptic Michael Shermer did a book tour in Belgium, Germany and the Netherlands to promote his new book, The Moral Arc, How science and reason lead humanity toward truth, justice, and freedom.
+Recently well-known skeptic Michael Shermer did a book tour in Belgium, Germany and the Netherlands to promote his new book, The Moral Arc, How science and reason lead humanity toward truth, justice, and freedom.
 I had the opportunity to interview him about his book for Skepter, the magazine of the Dutch skeptics foundation Skepsis.
-Shermer is founder and executive director of the Skeptics Society, a California based skeptic organization.
+Shermer is the founder and executive director of the Skeptics Society, a California based skeptic organization.
 He is also Editor in Chief of Skeptic and has written numerous books on a broad spectrum of subjects.
-In his last book he brings a positive message: humanity is morally doing better and better especially since the Age of Enlightenment.
-And, he claims, science is a important factor which drives this moral progress.
+In his last book, he brings a positive message: humanity is morally doing better and better especially since the Age of Enlightenment.
+And, he claims, science is an important factor which drives this moral progress.

 Witch theory of causality

 Chapter three of the book (‘Why Science and Reason Are the Drivers of Moral Progress’) starts with some comical depictions of the persecution of people accused of doing witchcraft which once was commonplace in Europa.
 Shermer on our changed views on witches (quotes from several pages) :

 Compressed into these comedic vignettes are centuries of intellectual advancement, from the medieval worldview of magic and superstition to the modern age of reason and science.
 It is evident that most of what we think of as our medieval ancestors’ barbaric practices were based on mistaken beliefs about how the laws of nature actually operate.
 If you—and everyone around you, including ecclesiastical and political authorities—truly believe that witches cause disease, crop failures, sickness, catastrophes, and accidents, then it is not only a rational act to burn witches, it is also a moral duty.